Aged Gouda Cheese vs Roquefort Cheese

 Roquefort is a famous blue cheese from the south of France, made from sheep's milk.
 It is known for its strong, tangy flavor and moist, crumbly texture.
 The cheese is ripened in the natural Combalou caves of Roquefort-sur-Soulzon, where it develops its characteristic blue veins from the mold Penicillium roqueforti.

-Aged Gouda Cheese comes from Netherlands.
-Roquefort Cheese originated from France.
+• Origin: Aged Gouda Cheese (Netherlands), Roquefort Cheese (France)

 Pairing Comparison